Most U.S. Dairy Cows Are Descended From Just 2 Bulls. That's Not Good

 Dechow thinks the frozen semen from those long-forgotten heirloom bulls can bring back valuable genes that went missing — maybe genes that would allow cows to thrive in warmer temperatures, for instance.

-For this to work, though, farmers actually have to use those bulls, and they'll only do it if they're persuaded that the daughters also will produce lots of milk.
+For this to work, though, farmers actually have to use those bulls, and they'll only do it if they're persuaded that the daughters will also produce lots of milk.

-So Chad Dechow is carefully monitoring his experimental cows.
+So Dechow is carefully monitoring his experimental cows.
 So far, he says, it's going pretty well.
 Two of the three cows are producing at least as much milk as the industry average.